pe1pip/wrr/README.md

  * python3-serial
  * redis-server

-or whatever these packages are called on your favourite OS/Distro
+or whatever these packages are called on your favourite OS/Distro.
+Be sure to have something fairly recent.
+Debian stable won't do, testing will.
+Most notably you want a recent version of flask (0.12) and redis (3.2.6 or 'better').
+Of course nobody forces you to user nginx and uwsgi, but this is what I use and works for me.

+I just started woring in /var/www/html and /var/www/wrr, if you like other paths better, feel free to adjust the nginx and uwsgi configs as you see fit.

 ## nginx